aalban3/social-network-graph/README.md

-# Movie Detective
+# Social Grapher

-An app to help you identify who was in what movie with who.
+A web app to keep up with friends and their posts